KaranMakadiya757/Job-Dashboard/README.md

 # Job Dashboard

-This App helps you add all the job position in a tabular form
+This App helps you add all the job position in a tabular form.
+Here i have used the API to store and retrieve data

 ## features :
 - Create Job